 To register for the Open Day please email: [email protected]

 HOW DOES THE PROGRAMME WORK?

 The programme of activities is divided into two phases:

 Phase 1 will involve the bursary recipient working across three productions, assisting the Lead Designer of the production, with support and mentoring from our in-house technical team and Associate Director.The bursary recipient will attend rehearsals and production meetings and feed back to the Lead Designer any necessary and relevant information about the production.

 The bursary recipient will also become part of the Bush Theatre technical team, taking on daily tasks, supporting our Technical Manager, Amy Clarey, and our Technician, Francis Botu, and visiting companies within the building.
 They will be trained in ‘fitting up’, technical programming and other technical skills that will allow them to be a more versatile designer.

 Phase 2 will see the trio of bursary recipients work together to design the elements of First Look Festival.
 They will be supported by the Bush Theatre team and work with some of the best artists we hope to programme in the future.

 WHAT DOES THE BURSARY COVER?

-The selected creatives will receive £7,500 in training costs with the following additional funding available for each recipient:
+The selected creatives will receive £7,500 in training costs with additional funding available for each recipient towards:

 HOW WILL THE CANDIDATES BE CHOSEN?